About This Guide

-The Philips Sonicare 4100 is the best buy for most people.
+The Philips Sonicare 4100 is the best value for budget-conscious shoppers.
 It delivers the same core sonic cleaning technology as the DiamondClean at a fraction of the price — clinical studies show both reduce plaque by 7× versus manual brushing.
-The DiamondClean 9000 adds pressure sensing, Bluetooth app guidance, a UV sanitizer, and premium charging glass — features that are genuinely useful if you have gum disease, are post-dental surgery, or want detailed brushing analytics.
-If you just want clean teeth and healthier gums, the 4100 delivers that at $40.

 At a Glance